cratorrex/tpt2calc/README.md

    Note: The result of the calculation will be more accurate with more kills and time spent in the run.
       The clearspeed should be the same throughout all your rounds regardless of region.
    #### Includes a more accurate Clear Speed formula courtesy of BudEBoy!

+## ModuleDropChanceCalculator
+  Calculates a module's drop chance based on Wave, Difficulty, Player's Module Drop Chance Statistic, and the Module's Base Drop Chance.

+  Estimates how many rounds (rounded up) it will take, on average, with the given inputs, to get a cumulative 100% drop chance.

+## Helper Utilities
+  - Blueprint Decoder (a base64 decoder with some extra code formatting)

    #
    Ping me `@cratorrex.rx#3589` on discord if you have some suggestions on what I should add to the calculator utility! :J